phesch/uml2latex/README.md

 - `<diagram_name>%DIAGRAM`: Controls the arrangement of the formatting for the given class or sequence diagram in the `%SEQUENCES` or `%DIAGRAMS` sections.
-If Umbrello documentation is available for the diagram, the following macros can be used in this file:
+If Umbrello documentation is available for the diagram, the following macros can be used in this file.
+If no Umbrello documentation is available, only the `%DIAGRAM` macro can be used in the file.
+The diagram will have its name in the top left and will be assigned a subsection.
   - `%HEADER`: Place the diagram name here in a subsection command.
   - `%DESCRIPTION`: Place the diagram description (extracted from Umbrello) here.
   - `%DIAGRAM`: Place the diagram here.
-If Umbrello documentation isn't available for this diagra, the following macros can be used in this file:
-  - `%DIAGRAM`: Place the diagram here.
-  It will have its name in the top left and will be assigned a subsection.
 - `<class_name>%CLASS`: Controls the arrangement of the description of the given class in the `%DESCRIPTIONS` class description section.
 The following macros can be used in this file: